 Executive Director of Communications and Media Relations

-Thirteen Columbia College students and an alumna have received 2019-2020 Fulbright U.S. Student grants to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide, making it the largest group of Fulbright students to represent the College in years.
+Twelve Columbia College students and two alumni have received 2019-2020 Fulbright U.S. Student grants to undertake international graduate study, advanced research, university teaching, and primary and secondary school teaching worldwide, making it the largest group of Fulbright students to represent the College in years.

-Nine seniors and this year’s alumna awardee, Isabel McGrory-Klyza CC’17, received Fulbright English Teaching Assistantships and will be teaching English around the world.
-McGrory-Klyza will teach in Belgium; Kimberly Sanchez CC’19, a psychology major, will be based in Brazil; Sara Castro CC’19, a comparative literature and society major, will be going to Colombia; Anna Hennigan CC’19, a comparative literature and society major, will be heading to Germany; Theodore Ostrow CC’19, an American studies major, will be teaching in Mexico; Haidee Chen CC’19, a biology major, will be based in Malaysia; Philip Grayson CC’19, an English major, will be heading to Portugal; Annette Finnegan CC’19, a Latin American and Caribbean studies major, and Adam Fasman CC’19, a biology major, will both teach in Spain; and Benjamin Regas, a political science major, will teach in Taiwan.
+Eight seniors and two alumni awardeees, Isabel McGrory-Klyza CC’17 and Annette Finnegan CC’17, received Fulbright English Teaching Assistantships and will be teaching English around the world.
+McGrory-Klyza will teach in Belgium; Kimberly Sanchez CC’19, a psychology major, will be based in Brazil; Sara Castro CC’19, a comparative literature and society major, will be going to Colombia; Anna Hennigan CC’19, a comparative literature and society major, will be heading to Germany; Theodore Ostrow CC’19, an American studies major, will be teaching in Mexico; Haidee Chen CC’19, a biology major, will be based in Malaysia; Philip Grayson CC’19, an English major, will be heading to Portugal; Adam Fasman CC’19, a biology major, will both teach in Spain; and Benjamin Regas CC’19, a political science major, will teach in Taiwan.